-The Board was previously provided copies of the 2013-14 Accountability Audit Report and the 2013-14 Financial Statements and Federal Single Audit Report.
+The Board was previously provided copies of the 2014-15 Accountability Audit Report and the 2014-15 Financial Statements and Federal Single Audit Report.
 These reports state that the District is accountable for public resources and has "complied with state laws and regulations and its own policies and procedures.
 Internal controls were adequate to safeguard public assets.
 We noted no instances of noncompliance that were material to the financial statements of the District."
-The 2013-14 Annual Audit was the 13th consecutive "Clean" audit, where no findings have been issued.
+The 2014-15 Annual Audit was the 14th consecutive "Clean" audit, where no findings or management letter items have been issued.
 This achievement was recognized during the annual audit exit conference and recognized at a business meeting of the Board.